Persecution (film)

-Persecution (also released as Sheba, The Terror of Sheba and The Graveyard) is a 1974 British psychological horror film directed by Don Chaffey, produced by Kevin Francis and starring Lana Turner, Ralph Bates, Olga Georges-Picot, Trevor Howard and Suzan Farmer.
-The film was released in the United States as Sheba and The Terror of Sheba and subsequently re-titled The Graveyard for VHS release in the 1980s.
+Persecution (U.S. titles: Sheba and The Terror of Sheba; video release: The Graveyard) is a 1974 British psychological horror film directed by Don Chaffey, produced by Kevin Francis and starring Lana Turner, Ralph Bates, Olga Georges-Picot, Trevor Howard and Suzan Farmer.
+It was written by Robert B. Hutton and Rosemary Wootten.

 Plot summary

-Carrie Masters (Lana Turner) is a crippled, wealthy, bitter woman who takes pleasure in tormenting her young son David (Mark Weavers).
+Carrie Masters is a crippled, wealthy, bitter woman who takes pleasure in tormenting her young son David.
 She blames him for her crippled leg and, in bizarre and horrifying ways, exacts her revenge by dominating him.

-Years later, a 24-year-old David (Ralph Bates) returns home with his wife Janie (Suzan Farmer) and their newborn child, but he is still subject to his mother's evil influence.
+Years later, a 24-year-old David returns home with his wife Janie and their newborn child, but he is still subject to his mother's evil influence.
 When she is involved in two terrifying deaths, David's mind snaps; although he is already mentally twisted by Carrie's treatment, David becomes completely insane and swears vengeance on his mother for his years of hate and resentment.